gnosisguild/zodiac-pilot/README.md

 ### Simulating transaction in local fork

 We use Ganache to run a local EVM with a fork of the network the user is connected to.

+TODO: The following is still true, but we should adjust the implementation now that the extension is running under an external host.

-Ganache depends on Indexed DB, which is not available to extension pages.
+> Ganache depends on Indexed DB, which is not available to extension pages.
 For this reason we run it via an injected script on an externally hosted page in an iframe.
-Again we communicate via `window.postMessage`.
+> Again we communicate via `window.postMessage`.
 That way we connect Ganache to the WalletConnect provider in the extension page so it can fork the active network.
-At the same time, we connect the Dapp injected provider to [`ForkProvider`](src/providers/ForkProvider.ts) in the host page, which forwards requests to the Ganache provider running in the ganache iframe.
+> At the same time, we connect the Dapp injected provider to [`ForkProvider`](src/providers/ForkProvider.ts) in the host page, which forwards requests to the Ganache provider running in the ganache iframe.

 Ganache allows impersonating accounts.
 So we can send transactions from the Avatar address without a signature.